 Security Features of HiveMQ

 HiveMQ is designed from the ground up with maximum security in mind.
 For mission-critical IoT and M2M scenarios, secure end-to-end encrypted communication and advanced authentication and authorization features are essential.
-HiveMQ gives you the flexibility to enable the specific security features that your individual use case requires.
+HiveMQ gives you the flexibility to enable the specific security features that your deployment requires.

-If you are unfamiliar with MQTT security concepts, we recommend reading our MQTT Security Fundamentals blog series.
+If you are unfamiliar with MQTT security concepts, see the MQTT Security Fundamentals blog series.

 Authentication & Authorization in HiveMQ

-HiveMQ handles authentication and authorization via security extensions.
+HiveMQ handles authentication and authorization through security extensions.

-For example, our powerful HiveMQ Enterprise Security Extension ships as part of the HiveMQ Enterprise Platform bundle. with detailed configuration information in our HiveMQ Security Extension documentation.
+For example, the HiveMQ Enterprise Security Extension ships as part of the HiveMQ Enterprise Platform bundle.
+For configuration details, see the HiveMQ Security Extension documentation.

-You can also download the HiveMQ File RBAC community extension from the HiveMQ website or utilize the open HiveMQ Extension SDK to develop your own security extension.
+You can also download the HiveMQ File RBAC community extension from the HiveMQ website or use the open HiveMQ Extension SDK to develop your own security extension.

-For testing purposes, HiveMQ includes a hivemq-allow-all-extension that authorizes all MQTT clients to connect to HiveMQ.
+HiveMQ includes a hivemq-allow-all-extension for testing purposes.
+This extension authorizes all MQTT clients to connect.
 Before you use HiveMQ in production, you must add an appropriate security extension and remove the hivemq-allow-all-extension.

 TLS

 Transport Layer Security (TLS) is a cryptographic protocol that allows secure and encrypted communication at the transport layer between a client application and a server.
-If a TLS listener is enabled in HiveMQ, each client connection for that listener is encrypted and secured by TLS.
+If you enable a TLS listener in HiveMQ, each client connection for that listener is encrypted and secured by TLS.

 Multiple listeners